Aliases for PTPN6 Gene

 GeneCards Summary for PTPN6 Gene

-PTPN6 (Protein Tyrosine Phosphatase, Non-Receptor Type 6) is a Protein Coding gene.
-Diseases associated with PTPN6 include cd45 deficiency and severe congenital neutropenia.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and SH3 domain binding.
-An important paralog of this gene is PTPRO.
+PTPN6 (Protein Tyrosine Phosphatase Non-Receptor Type 6) is a Protein Coding gene.
+Diseases associated with PTPN6 include Cd45 Deficiency and Polycythemia.
+Among its related pathways are RET signaling and Regulation of lipid metabolism Insulin signaling-generic cascades.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3 domain binding.
+An important paralog of this gene is PTPN11.

 UniProtKB/Swiss-Prot Summary for PTPN6 Gene